jessicaloyola/TestCafe_Project/README.md

 B. Dependencies

 Dependecies implemented in this project are:
-1. Slack as visual reporter
+1. XUnit as visual reporter
 2. Eslint as static analysis tool
 3. Continuos Integration tool Jenkins
 4. Github Source Code repository